-This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
-You will find a detailed list of topics at the beginning of each chapter.

-Your rights and responsibilities67

 Explains the rights and responsibilities you have as a member of our plan.
 Explains what you can do if you think your rights are not being respected.

-Chapter 7

-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

 Explains, step-by-step, what to do if you are having problems or concerns as a member of our plan.

-Explains how to ask for coverage decisions and make appeals if you are having trouble getting the prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage.

-Explains how to make complaints about quality of care, waiting times, Member Services and other concerns.
+- Explains how to ask for coverage decisions and make appeals if you are having trouble getting the prescription drugs you think are covered by our plan.
+This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage. - Explains how to make complaints about quality of care, waiting times, Member Services and other concerns.

-Chapter 8

-Ending your membership in the plan102
+Chapter 8 Ending your membership in the plan ......
+113

 Explains when and how you can end your membership in the plan.
 Explains situations in which we are required to end your membership.

-Chapter 9

-Legal notices
+Chapter 9 Legal notices .....
+122

-Includes notices about governing law and about non-discrimination.
+Includes notices about governing law and about nondiscrimination.

-Chapter 10
+Chapter 10 Definitions of important words ......
+131

-Definitions of important words119Explains key terms used in this booklet.
+Explains key terms used in this booklet.

-Chapter 11

-State organization contact information
+Explains how to get in touch with other organizations, including the State Health Insurance Assistance Program, the Quality Improvement Organization, etc.